-Omar McDadi and Pam Veinotte, Removing Socioeconomic Barriers To Accessibility
+Omar McDadi, Removing Socioeconomic Barriers To Accessibility

 Throughout his 19-year career, Omar has worked as a scientist, educator, writer, hiking guide, and professional communicator in both public and non-governmental sectors.
 Omar has been with Parks Canada since 2004, including long tenures in some of Canada’s most treasured places such as Banff, Yoho and Kootenay national parks.
 Based in Toronto since 2014, Omar has spent the last four years working to establish Canada’s first ever national park in a city – Rouge National Urban Park.
 Omar is passionate about initiatives that help improve human health and environmental well-being.